Snuu101/Smart-Plant-Pot/README.md

 ## Future Development
 - **User Management:** The abillity to create and manage multiple users.
 - **Design a plant pot:** A 3D printable plant pot that includes all the hardware.
+- **More Sensors:** Extend the hardware implementation to support more sensors (brightness sensor, etc.)

 ## Known Issues